ctjacobs/pyqso/README.md

 Contact
 -------

-If you have any comments or questions about PyQSO, please send them via email to Christian Jacobs (M0UOS) at <christian@christianjacobs.uk>.
+If you have any comments or questions about PyQSO please send them via email to Christian Jacobs, M0UOS, at <christian@christianjacobs.uk>.